gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 I can sort of count back and see that it must have been at one of the IPCs.
 But the memory that stands out for me is that there was a whole bunch of practical stuff that had to be done to get the PSF actually off the ground, including, I don't know, registering to be a 501(c)(3).
-And so the first year, because Dick Hart was there from ActiveState, He said, I am a businessman.
+And so the first year, because Dick Hardt was there from ActiveState.
+He said, I am a businessman.
 I'll take care of all these things.
 I know how that goes.